 In June, researchers from Boys Town National Research Hospital, in collaboration with their colleagues at the University of Iowa and the University of North Carolina - Chapel Hill, presented research on one of these tools at a national conference on child language disorders in Madison, Wisconsin.
 The research team, which is working together on a study called “Outcomes of Children with Hearing Loss,” administered the Open and Closed Set Test (developed by Dr. David Ertmer, Purdue University) to 39 children with normal hearing and 91 children with hearing loss.
 During administration of this tool, professionals and parents work together to prompt the child to imitate ten words and then find the picture that matches each word.
 Although two of the toddlers with normal hearing and 20 of the toddlers with hearing loss weren’t able to complete the task, most toddlers were – and the results told researchers a lot about the early communication development of these children.

-According to Lauren Berry, M.S., CCC-SLP, a speech language pathologist and research team member at Boys Town National Research Hospital, the research team found that although some toddlers who are hard of hearing performed very well on the task, most had more trouble producing and understanding single words than did their peers with normal hearing.
+Lauren Berry, M.S., CCC-SLP, a speech language pathologist and research team member at Boys Town National Research Hospital, the research team found that although some toddlers who are hard of hearing performed very well on the task, most had more trouble producing and understanding single words than did their peers with normal hearing.

 “They especially had trouble producing sounds they couldn’t see others produce, such as the ‘d’ and ‘k’ sounds, which aren’t as easy to see as sounds like ‘b’ or ‘m’,” said Berry.